-The Partnership sponsors a defined contribution profit sharing and 401(k) savings plan (the Plan), which covers all employees with more than 1 year of service.
+The Partnership sponsors a defined contribution profit sharing and 401(k) savings plan (the Plan), which covers all employees subject to service period requirements.
 Contributions are made to the Plan at the discretion of the Board of Directors.
-Total expense under the profit sharing provision of the Plan during the years ended August 31, 1996, 1995 and 1994, was \$350, \$275 and \$250, respectively.
+Total expense under the profit sharing provision of the Plan during the years ended August 31, 1997, 1996, and 1995, was \$325, \$350 and \$275, respectively.